lumena-tech/delmonicos/w3f-grant-submission/delmonicos.md

 ### Project Details

+The following schema describes the overall architecture of the project.

 * Mockups/designs of any UI components : We have not yet realized mockups nor UI design.
 We will have connect existing supervision platform to a back-end API.
 We will also have a mobile app with an embedded wallet to validate charging sessions.
 * API's specifications of the core functionality : not yet defined.
 * An overview of the technology stack to be used.
-Rust for the blockchain development with substrate and veru probably Ink! to be able to easily inject new rules.
+Rust for the blockchain development with substrate and very probably Ink! to be able to easily inject new rules.
 React on the front-end.
 Mobile app will be developed natively, starting with ios.
 The non blockchain back-end will be developed in Rust with actix-web for the http API.
 We will start by developing a blockchain front-end similar to substrate-node-ui-template.